saviosajanm/DesktopTasks/README.md

 ![Clearing steps](https://github.com/saviosajanm/DesktopTasks/blob/main/photos/clear.png)

-To add a task, entering the description, hour, minute, date of the task is mandatory.
-To edit the colors of each component of the box namely the text, filling and border, click on the buttons to open the color selector and select the desired color for each component.
-To set to the default color, leave it as is or if inside the color selector, click on "Cancel"
+To clear all the tasks, simply click on the "***Clear all***" button and all the tasks will be automatically cleared from the registry and the desktop background itself.

+---

+## Note: This is an early build and a hobby project, so further development on this project may not be consistent.